salimrahal/tomcatlib/README.md

 tomcatlib
 =========
-This repository contains the jar useful for tomcat: jasper report jsf primefaces
+This repository contains the jars useful for tomcat: jasper report jsf primefaces